 Japanese filmmaker Kei Fujiwara directed and starred in this film adapted from a play her theater company produced.
 She plays the one-eyed sister of a high school teacher who leads a gang of organ thieves.
 The sickening practices that take place in their underground slaughterhouse are exposed by undercover detectives, one of which has an identical twin.
 As the storyline evolves, common misogynist horror themes are revealed through virginal victims and maternal sexual abuse.

-French filmmaker Claire Denis wrote and directed this twisted, existentialist slasher laced with sex, murder and cannibalism.
+An example of the particularly violent horror movies coming out of France at the turn of the century (called the “new French extremity”), filmmaker Claire Denis wrote and directed this twisted, existentialist slasher laced with sex, murder and cannibalism.
 When two American honeymooners visit Paris, the husband finds himself reconnecting with an old college flame whose sickening cannibalistic sexual urges lead to deadly consequences for her innocent male victims.
 Unforgettable scenes of suspense and torture will leave you feeling light-headed and eager to meet the end of this bloodbath film.

 Inexplicable self-mutilation forces your eyes to stay open in this disturbing story of a woman with a seemingly perfect life.
 When a horrific laceration in her leg unveils her own cannibalistic desires, the young woman must fight her urges in order to escape suspicion and worry from her loving boyfriend and disgusted co-workers.